microsoft/GlobalSecureAccess/website/docs/Troubleshooting/KnownIssues.md

 **Workaround**: Enable Microsoft traffic forwarding profile in addition to the Internet traffic forwarding profile.
 We've done a lot of work to make the Microsoft tunnel highly optimized and performant for Microsoft traffic.
 IA has no such optimizations.
 Source IP restoration doesn't work in the IA tunnel

-### FIX COMING SOON Private DNS 'flaky' resolution.
+### FIXED - Private DNS 'flaky' resolution.
  There is a known issue where DNS names that should be resolved via Private DNS fail and work on retry, typically causing application access issues.

  Troubleshooting:
  * Force IPv4 only name resolution from the client side, either using ping -4 fqdn or Resolve-DnsName -Type A - Name fqdn.
 If this provides stable name resolution, you might be hitting this issue.

+**Fix**: fixed as part of a cloud service change.
+Updating GSA client is not required.

 [Guidance on disabling IPv6 on Windows](https://learn.microsoft.com/troubleshoot/windows-server/networking/configure-ipv6-in-windows#:~:text=will%20be%20preferred.-,Disable%20IPv6,-Decimal%20255%0AHexadecimal)